tfprome/Kanban-project/README.md

-=> the login form, register form and the kanban board is designed using inline CSS => the user data is saved in local database due to some technical issues => the drag and drop is performed using react-beautiful-dnd
+=> the login form, register form and the kanban board is designed using inline CSS => the user data is saved in local database due to some technical issues => the drag and drop is performed using react-beautiful-dnd => jwt token is stored in local storage if the user logs in. it expires after 1 hour